jhswartz/rk3229/README.md

 - #### Partition Replacement

      This approach uses the bootloader and Rockchip partitioning scheme shipped by the vendor.
+I do not pursue this approach since enjoying success via Full Installation.

      *This will not work for devices that have onboard NAND flash instead of an eMMC, as mainline Linux does not have a driver for the Rockchip NAND controller.*